 Testimonials from the Field

-Rather than run local shelters, the HSUS provides a range of education and support services for them, including the nation’s largest training conference, sheltering magazine, and national pet adoption ad campaigns.
-In addition, we give local agencies the extra help they need during natural disasters, puppy mill and dogfighting raids, and cruelty and hoarding cases.
+Rather than run local shelters, the HSUS provides a range of education and support services for them, including the nation’s largest training conference, sheltering website, and national pet adoption ad campaigns.
+In addition, we give local agencies the extra help they need during natural disasters and during rescues from puppy mills, dogfighting rings, and cruelty and neglect cases.
 Our animal rescue teams, for domesticated and wild animals, come to the aid of thousands of animals where there is no other safety net for them.

 Here’s what some of the animal rescue groups, shelters, law enforcement officials and other organizations had to say about their experiences working with the HSUS.

 “The City of Crystal Springs is so thankful the Humane Society of the United States came down here to help us rescue the cats from a terrible situation.
 We are so impressed with the commitment, organization, planning and preparedness of the HSUS.
 What we are doing not only helps the animals, but the person who was struggling to meet their needs.”
 (January 2023)

 “We deeply appreciate the Humane Society of the United States for assisting us with the rescue and treatment of these animals that they need and deserve.
 We take great pride in taking care of the animals in our community and the assistance of the HSUS allowed us to intervene without causing a burden on our community’s resources,” said Sheriff Wayne Risner.
 (November 2022)

 “The HSUS provided valuable assistance to my department during a recent dogfighting case in which we rescued 53 dogs and arrested three people.
 The HSUS provided animal cruelty experts, arranged a temporary shelter and supplied kennels, medical care and food, all at no cost.
 We look forward to working with them in the future, if needed.”